8th Psychological Operations Group

 The 8th Psychological Operations Group (Airborne) or 8th POG(A) is one of the United States Army's active Psychological Operations units alongside the 4th Psychological Operations Group (Airborne).
-The unit was activated August 26, 2011.
+The unit was activated 26 August 2011.
 The activation ceremony was held on Meadows Field at the U.S. Army Special Operations Command headquarters.
 Lt.
 Gen. John F. Mulholland, Jr., served as a host.
 The 8th Group assumed responsibility for the 1st, 5th and 9th Psychological Operations battalions.
 The unit is based at Fort Bragg, North Carolina and is a part of the 1st Special Forces Command (Airborne).

 As of June 2015, both the 4th POG(A) and the new 8th POG(A) are operational.
 However, the group's former parent unit (originally envisioned as a Brigadier General-level command) known as Military Information Support Operations Command (MISOC) (Airborne) and created at the same time as 8th MISG, in 2011, enjoyed only a very brief operational existence before being dissolved in 2014.
 The MISOC(A) exists now only as a historical footnote.
 The 4th POG(A) and 8th POG(A) were subsequently reassigned under the newly established 1st Special Forces Command (Airborne) (SFC(A)), under U.S. Army Special Operations Command (USASOC).
+8th POG(A) along with 3rd POB(A) and 9th POB(A) are slated for deactivation in fiscal year 2026.